culture

 El Gordo: The World's Biggest Lottery

 Every December 22, the Spanish Christmas lottery marks the official start of the festive season.
-Known as "El Gordo" (The Fat One), it is the world's largest and oldest lottery draw, dating back to 1812.
+Known as "El Gordo" (The Fat One), it's the world's largest and oldest lottery draw, dating back to 1812.

 Families, friends, and even strangers buy tickets together.